-Foundation and blush in the wrong colors just draw attention to my wrinkles.
-I have almost stopped wearing both, but I do wear moisturizer with sunscreen daily and scarves often.
+Foundation and blush in the wrong colors draw attention to my wrinkles.
+I have almost stopped wearing both, but I always wear a moisturizer with sunscreen daily.

-Above, I am wearing almost no makeup and comfortable working at home all day clothes.
-Mr. Mickey stopped by so I asked him to snap a photo of me holding the bag for size perspective.
-I tied on one of the scarves I was also shooting for my shopping site.
-The reason I am showing you this photo is to prove that accessories can help you look well put together with very little effort.
-Both the scarf and bag can be found here.
+Above, I am wearing almost no makeup and comfortable working from home clothes.
+Mr. Mickey stopped by, so I asked him to snap a photo of me holding the bag for size perspective.
+I am showing you this photo to prove that accessories can help you look well put together with minimal effort.

 Last month, I was wearing the look in the photo below while picking up lunch for my staff.
 Two women passed by me, and as they did, the younger woman leaned in toward me and said, “My mother and I think you look so elegant.”
 It thrilled me to think I might be following in the footsteps of those well-dressed women I admired so long ago on the streets of European cities.